Pricing

 ·

-Customer returns are par for the course in any ecommerce business with about 20% of product sales ending up in returns.
+Customer returns are par for the course in any ecommerce business, with more than 17% of ecommerce product sales ending up in returns.

 In situations where it can be more expensive than it’s worth to process a return for a customer, consider offering them a “returnless refund” instead.